xcart/xcart-docs/_pages/kb_en/modules/loyalty_program.md

   {% note info %}

   You can also set per-product rewards that will override the _Rewards multiplier_ settings for a particular product.
-This can be done on a product details page in the 'Automatic reward points' field (_Price & Inventory_).
+This can be done on a {% link "product details page" ref_fhzzxDTy %} in the 'Automatic reward points' field (_Price & Inventory_).
 If set to 'NO' you'll be able to define the number of points a customer will get for buying this product.
 ![product.png]({{site.baseurl}}/attachments/ref_1Odyn6mT/product.png)

   {% endnote %}